Modification of Family Law Orders in Alabama | The Harris Firm LLC

 The Standard for Divorce Decree Modifications

-Once you’ve determined that a material change in circumstances exists, the next question is whether your ex-spouse (or the other parent) agrees with the proposed modification.
+Once you have determined that a material change exists, the next question is whether the other party agrees with the proposed modification.
 The answer determines which procedural path applies and how much the case will cost.

-If both parties agree on the proposed change — for example, both parents agree that the existing visitation schedule no longer works because of a job change, or both parents agree that child support should go up to reflect the paying parent’s promotion — we file a joint petition to modify.
-The joint petition memorializes the agreed change in writing, both parties sign, and the court enters a modified order without a contested hearing.
-The Harris Firm handles joint petitions on a flat-fee basis.
-Joint petitions are the fastest, simplest, and least expensive type of modification — often completed within a few weeks.
+If both parties agree on the change — for example, both parents agree the visitation schedule no longer works because of a job change, or both agree support should rise to reflect a promotion — we file a joint petition to modify.
+It memorializes the agreed change in writing, both parties sign, and the court enters a modified order without a contested hearing.
+Handled on a flat-fee basis, joint petitions are the fastest, simplest, and least expensive type of modification, often completed within a few weeks.

-If the other party opposes the proposed change, the case proceeds as a contested petition to modify.
-The petition is filed, the responding party is served and files an answer, the parties may exchange discovery (interrogatories, requests for production of documents, depositions if needed), and the court eventually holds a hearing or trial to decide the modification on the merits.
-Contested modifications are handled on a retainer basis — meaning the client pays an initial retainer and the firm bills against it as the case progresses.
-The total cost depends on how aggressively the case is litigated, how much discovery is required, and whether the case settles before trial or proceeds to a contested hearing.
+If the other party opposes the change, the case proceeds as a contested petition.
+The petition is filed, the responding party is served and files an answer, the parties may exchange discovery (interrogatories, requests for production, and depositions if needed), and the court holds a hearing or trial to decide the modification on the merits.
+Contested modifications are handled on a retainer basis.
+Total cost depends on how aggressively the case is litigated, how much discovery is required, and whether it settles before trial.

 How the Family Law Modification Process Works